 The process of developing the National Eutrophication Management Strategy is stakeholder driven.
-The study advocates for Cooperative Governance and therefore requires consultation, engagement, and participation of all three spheres of government, civil society, the private sector, and the entire water sector stakeholders in order to ensure appropriateness and acceptability of the Strategy by different role-players responsible for implementation.
-The last engagement with the PSC was on 27 July 2021 when the three Eutrophication Management Strategies (core, operational, and supporting) were identified.
-The PSC meeting 3 of 19 August 2022 is scheduled to discuss priority actions needed for implementation.
+The study advocates for Cooperative Governance and therefore requires consultation, engagement, and participation of all three spheres of government, civil society, the private sector, and the water sector stakeholders in order to ensure appropriateness and acceptability of the Strategy by different role-players responsible for implementation.